Universal Ahlfors--David regularity of Steiner trees: Open questions

 \section{Open questions}

 Various questions on Steiner trees are collected in~\cite{teplitskaya2025open}.

-We want to understand the behavior of the tight bounds in Theorem~\ref{th:main} and Corollary~\ref{cor:main} with respect to $d$ and $1-\rho$.
+We want to understand the behavior of the upper bounds in Theorem~\ref{th:main} and Corollary~\ref{cor:main} with respect to $d$ and $1-\rho$.
+There is a large gap between the mentioned upper bounds and the lower bounds in the spirit of Lemma~\ref{lm:lowerbound}.
+One of the obstacles is the lack of nontrivial examples in high dimensions, see the discussion in~\cite{fleischmann2025steiner}.

 Also, note that the results by Paolini and Stepanov work in a proper metric space $\mathcal X$.
-The quantitative picture in various metric spaces should be diverse, as we can see even in the planar and non-planar Euclidean cases.
+The quantitative picture in various metric spaces is expected to be diverse, as we can see even in the planar and non-planar Euclidean cases.

 Quantitative regularity of other one-dimensional problems is also of interest.
-One of the challenging examples is Branched Optimal Transport (Gilbert--Steiner problem), see~\cite{bernot2009optimal}.
+One of the challenging examples is Branched Optimal Transport (Gilbert--Steiner problem).
+The Gilbert--Steiner problem is a generalization of the Steiner tree problem and specific optimal mass transportation, which allows the use of additional (branching) point in a transport plan.
+A specific feature of the problem is that the cost of transporting a mass $m$ along a segment of length $l$ is equal to $m^p \cdot l$ for a fixed $0 \leq p < 1$ and segments may end at points not belonging to the supports of given measures (branching points).
+Our arguments in Theorem~\ref{th:main} and Corollary~\ref{cor:main} can be repeated word for word for the case $p=0$.
+For more details, see~\cite{bernot2009optimal}.

 \paragraph{Acknowledgments.} The authors are grateful to Ilya Bogdanov for his questions, which led to clarification of the statements.

-This work started at Summer Scientific Workshop ``Introduction to Modern Mathematics and Related Scientific Projects'' supported by the Bulgarian Ministry of Education and Science, Scientific Programme ``Enhancing the Research Capacity in Mathematical Sciences (PIKOM)'', No. D01-88/20.06.2025.
+\paragraph{Funding.} This work started at Summer Scientific Workshop ``Introduction to Modern Mathematics and Related Scientific Projects'' supported by the Bulgarian Ministry of Education and Science, Scientific Programme ``Enhancing the Research Capacity in Mathematical Sciences (PIKOM)'', No. D01-88/20.06.2025.
 The work of P. Prozorov was supported by the Russian Science Foundation (project no. 25-11-00058).
-Y. Teplitskaya is supported from the French National Research Agency (ANR) under grant ANR-21-CE40-0013-01 (project GeMfaceT).
+Y. Teplitskaya is supported by the French National Research Agency (ANR) under grant ANR-21-CE40-0013-01 (project GeMfaceT).